Ptujec/LaunchBar/Passwords/README.md

 <img src="01.png" width="552"/>

+**Note:** The data received from the CLI does not contain any passwords or secure information.
+You can enter `op item list --format=json` in the Terminal to see what data is retrieved.
+For performance reasons the output is stored in a JSON file in the action's support folder, which can be found in `~/Library/Application Support/LaunchBar/Action Support/`.

+## Features

 If you hit enter on a selected **login item** it will by default **open the url** and try to **autofill** the relevant information securely in your default browser.
 If you want to view the item in 1Password instead hit `⌘↩`.

 Other items will open in 1Password by default.
 If there is an url connected to an item (that is not a login item) you can open that with `⌘↩`.

-**Note:** The data received from the CLI does not contain any passwords or secure information.
-You can enter `op item list --format=json` in the Terminal to see what data is retrieved.
-For performance reasons the output is stored in a JSON file in the action's support folder, which can be found in `~/Library/Application Support/LaunchBar/Action Support/`.

 ## Setup